How to take control of automatic updates on Windows 10

 Updating Windows 10 regularly is important.
 Regular updates, issued on Patch Tuesday contain bug fixes and security updates.
 That’s why Windows updates itself automatically, and you can’t turn those automatic updates off.
 That doesn’t mean you can’t control Windows 10 automatic updates, however.

 If you don’t have enough space to install Windows 10 updates

-One reason you might want to take more control of updates is that you’re worried that you don’t have enough space for a major upcoming update – Microsoft launches to major upgrades to Windows 10 each year, the installers tend to be around 3GB in size and extract to a file of 7-8GB – you can use Disk CleanUp to free up space.
+One reason you might want to take more control of updates is that you’re worried that you don’t have enough space for a major upcoming update – Microsoft launches major upgrades to Windows 10 each year, the installers tend to be around 3GB in size and extract to a file of 7-8GB – you can use Disk CleanUp to free up space.
 Right-click on your C: drive in File Explorer and choose Properties, then Disk Cleanup.
-Windows will then delete any temporary files that are still hanging around, as well as Recycle Bin files and ay other data that’s no longer needed.
+Windows will then delete any temporary files that are still hanging around, as well as Recycle Bin files and any other data that is no longer needed.